Sebastianhju/Runeterra-5e/2.0/Very Rares.md

 **Spellblade**: You can use your spell casting modifier for attacks made with this weapon.

-**Fray**: This blade deals 1d6 additional psychic damage and you have recistance to psycic damage.
+**Fray**: You are resistant to psychic damage.
+Once a turn when you hit an attack with this blade deals it deals 1d6 additional psychic damage.

-**Swift Strike**: Whenever you cast a spell that requires an action to cast, you can make one attack with _Wit's End_ as a bonus action.
+**Swift Strike**: Whenever you cast a spell or cantrip that requires an action to cast, you can make one attack with _Wit's End_ as a bonus action.

 _You have +2 to attack and damage rolls with this magical weapon_